Why Taking To The Insurance Company After An Accident Might Hurt Your Case

-In the days following the accident, it is likely that you will be very overwhelmed dealing with your injuries, coordinating doctors appointments, dealing with the damage to your car and getting alternative transportation all while recovering from the traumatic events of the accident.
-It is in these days that you will most assuredly receive a call from the at fault party’s insurance company.
+In the days following the accident, it is likely that you will be very overwhelmed dealing with your injuries, coordinating doctor’s appointments, dealing with the damage to your car, and getting alternative transportation all while recovering from the traumatic events of the accident.
+It is on these days that you will most assuredly receive a call from the at-fault party’s insurance company.
 They know you are overwhelmed and confused.
 They may ask to take your statement or record your version of the accident.
-I wish I could tell you that all of this was going to be used to help you, but I can’t.
+I wish I could tell you that all of this was going to be used to help you.
+But giving the insurance company this usually is not helpful to anyone but them.
 Most of the time, these sneaky adjusters are trying to get you to say something that can and will be used against you in the settlement of the claim.

 Discrete Tactics Used by Insurers to Rid Themselves of Any Liability

 Additionally, you may receive information in the mail asking you to sign different forms pertaining to medical records and releases.
-I have heard horror story after horror story of clients receiving these packets in the mail and just signing all the documents either thinking it was their own insurance company or just documents to get medical treatment.
+I have heard horror stories of clients receiving these packets in the mail.
+They think nothing of it and just sign all the documents.
+Many times, they think it was their own insurance company or just documents to get medical treatment.
 The sad reality is that many times, these documents are stealthily sent to unsuspecting parties and once signed, gives the other party’s insurance company full access to all of your past and current medical records.
-Imagine that, you just signed a document that allows strangers to access all your private medical history, history which will most likely be used against you in the case.
+Imagine that, you just signed a document that allows strangers to access all your private medical history, the history which will most likely be used against you in the case.

 Consult with an Attorney Today